TransFirst Merchant Services Review

 You can also check out TransFirst’s Testimonials page to see about ten short reviews.
 I wish these reviews had dates and contact info so I could more easily confirm their veracity, but they’re nice to see anyway.

 For a big processor, TransFirst doesn’t really stand out.
 They get the job done, but don’t go above and beyond.
 If you stay away from their independent sales agents and go directly through the corporate office, you’re more likely to have a good experience.
 Independent sales agents often have little oversight and minimal expertise.
-I have a feeling that most of those complaints for nondisclosure of fees and a bad sales experience come from those who worked with an independent sales office.
+I have a feeling that most of those complaints about nondisclosure of fees and a bad sales experience come from those who worked with an independent sales office.

 TransFirst is okay in my book.
 Not great, but okay.
 They retain their 3.5 stars for now.
 If you’ve had a terrible experience with them in a way I have not addressed, please chime in.
 At this point, I’m not ready to lower my rating based on non-disclosure of fees by independent sales agents.
 But if you can confirm bad practices coming through their main offices, that would take them down a peg.
 On the other hand, if you can confirm a better standard merchant agreement than I’ve described here, I’d consider raising my rating.